 About Sagada Cave Connection

 Sagada cave connection starts in Lumiang cave going to Sumaguing cave.
 Around four to six hours of spelunking experience.
-Activities here are climbing, crawling, rappelling and see lots of beautiful rock formation.
+Activities here are climbing, crawling, rappelling, and see lots of beautiful rock formations.

 Start of adventure

 - Mandatory to hire a tour guide.
 (Sagada Genuine Guide Association)

 - Bring footwear with a nice grip.
 Flip flops are enough.

 - Bring a dry bag for your camera or zip lock bag for your mobile phone.

 - Bring headlights. (your tour guide have a gas lamp)

 - Follow the instruction of your tour guide.